25 Ways of Managing Remote Teams

 What are the best people management practices to maintain remote team productivity?

 The best people management practices to maintain remote team productivity are establishing clear expectations, fostering open communication, and leveraging the right tools and software.
-“Strategies for effective people management” include leadership, communication, and organizational approaches.
+Effective people management practices include leadership, communication, and organizational approaches.

 Regular check-ins, setting clear goals, and providing feedback are essential.
 Utilizing tools like Slack for communication, Trello for project management, and Zoom for virtual meetings significantly enhances team collaboration and productivity.
 These practices ensure that remote teams remain engaged, connected, and productive.